sourcecde/rexx_challenge/README.md

 ## Read the json data and save it to the database using php

-Check the below mentioned file for this: database/seeds/ShopsTableDataSeeder.php
+Check this file for code:
+database/seeds/ShopsTableDataSeeder.php

 ![alt text](https://github.com/sourcecde/rexx_challenge/blob/master/Screenshot_2019-12-23_15-58-33.png)